 It’s actually surprising how few people know what a pilaf is, considering we’ve all had the Rice-a-Roni theme song in our heads since 1987.
 The difference is simply in the technique.
 When you’re making any grain, you usually bring a set ratio of liquid to a boil, cover, and cook until tender.
 But a pilaf involves sautéing the grains first in a mixture of aromatics—usually onion and garlic, but most notably in our high school cafeteria days with the addition of peas and carrots.
 After the grains are toasted, you add the liquid, which is often some sort of stock instead of water, and then boil/cover as per usual.

-Charlie and I had a little taco dinner party during the week leading up to Cinco de Mayo, so I decided to experiment with quinoa pilaf and give it a slight Spanish/Mexican spin.
+Charlie and I had a little taco dinner party a few weeks ago, so I decided to experiment with quinoa pilaf and give it a slight Spanish/Mexican spin.
 To the sautéed onion and bell pepper, I added a little chorizo and kidney beans.
 The resulting pilaf is similar to one of my favorite rice and bean dishes, and perhaps even easier and more foolproof that the one you used to get from the Rice-a-Roni or Goya box.

 Spanish Quinoa Pilaf with Chorizo and Kidney Beans